Announcing Increased Visibility of Invalid Whitespaces and Newlines In Your API Requests

 - Request Parameters: With parameters, Postman would automatically try to make assumptions on key-value pairs, but going forward, we’ll bring them to your attention.

-- Request Headers: The Postman app has never allowed whitespace and newline characters in headers, but now it’ll be bringing them to your attention for fixing.
+- HTTP Request Headers: The Postman app has never allowed whitespace and newline characters in headers, but now it’ll be bringing them to your attention for fixing.

 - Request Body: Previously, Postman would send the body through “as-is,” but it will now highlight whitespace and newline characters in the body.